Gravitational-Wave Signals for Supernova Explosions of Three-Dimensional Progenitors: Comparison with 3D SN models in the literature

-Another difference concerns the onset of the explosions in correlation with the vigor of the GW emission.
-In the \textsc{Fornax} models the onset of the explosion (defined by the time when the stalled shock begins to expand outward) in all cases except the lowest-mass (9\,$M_\odot$) models takes place during a phase of relatively weak matter-associated GW activity before the GW emission becomes significantly more powerful (see Figs.~3 and~4 in \cite{Vartanyan:2023sxm}).
-The corresponding moments in our simulations are $t_\mathrm{pb} \sim 170$\,ms for s12.28 and $t_\mathrm{pb} \sim 250$\,ms for s18.88, see Fig.~\ref{fig:ShockRadii}.\footnote{It is important to note that we usually define ---following the convention in previous publications--- the onset of the explosion, $t_\mathrm{exp}$, as the time after bounce when the angle-averaged shock radius exceeds 400\,km (which is roughly the time of no shock return).
-This is the reason why the times given here differ from those listed for $t_\mathrm{exp}$ in Table~\ref{tab:SNmodels}.} In contrast to the \textsc{Fornax} models, these instants are within the time intervals of strong GW emission associated with non-radial hydrodynamic mass motions in the neutrino-heated postshock volume.
+Another difference, possibly linked to the phenomenon described above, concerns the start of the explosions in correlation with the vigor of the GW emission.
+In many of the \textsc{Fornax} models ---except the lowest-mass ($\sim$\,9\,$M_\odot$) cases--- the explosion sets in (defined by the time when the stalled shock begins to expand outward) during a phase of relatively weak matter-associated GW activity.
+This instant is immediately or soon after the earliest phase of strong GW production, but still before the GW emission regains more power by neutrino-driven postshock convection (see Figs.~3 and~4 in \cite{Vartanyan:2023sxm}).
+The corresponding moments of the onset of explosions in our simulations are $t_\mathrm{pb} \sim 170$\,ms for s12.28 and $t_\mathrm{pb} \sim 250$\,ms for s18.88, see Fig.~\ref{fig:ShockRadii}.\footnote{It is important to note that we usually define ---following the convention in previous publications--- the onset of the explosion, $t_\mathrm{exp}$, as the time after bounce when the angle-averaged shock radius exceeds 400\,km (which is roughly the time of no shock return).
+This is the reason why the times given here differ from those listed for $t_\mathrm{exp}$ in Table~\ref{tab:SNmodels}.} In contrast to the \textsc{Fornax} models, these points are within the time intervals of strong GW emission associated with non-radial hydrodynamic mass motions in the neutrino-heated postshock volume.
 (In this respect our models resemble the non-rotating 15\,$M_\odot$ models in \cite{Powell:2024nvv}.)
 While the \textsc{Fornax} models show a substantial growth of the GW amplitudes during the PNS accretion that follows the onset of the explosions, our models yield at most a slight increase of the GW amplitudes after the SN shock has taken off (Figs.~\ref{Fig:GW_hydro_signal} and~\ref{Fig:GW_hydro_signal_directions}).
 These differences could be indicative of considerably stronger neutrino heating in the simulations of Refs.~\cite{Vartanyan:2023sxm,Choi:2024irp}.

 Finally, we also note that we do not witness any short-duration, eruptive GW bursts correlated with transient events of enhanced PNS accretion as found in Refs.~\cite{Vartanyan:2023sxm,Choi:2024irp} at several seconds after bounce in long-term models with successful explosions.
 Instead, accretion-induced GW emission appears in more extended and less sharply defined events.
 This difference might be connected to the large angular momentum carried by accretion downflows of matter that originates from the convective oxygen shell in the 3D progenitors used in our simulations.
 Due to their high angular momentum, these accretion downdrafts usually do not hit the PNS head-on, but approach it more on scraping paths with less forceful impacts on the PNS surface (Fig.~\ref{fig:LateDynamics_s12.28}).
 Nevertheless, although the downflows are mostly wide-angle structures, we cannot exclude that higher angular resolution than applied in our long-term model s12.28 might be needed to properly follow the downflow dynamics in greater detail near the PNS surface.